Barkhausen-Institut/usrp_uhd_wrapper/README.md

 # For Developers

 - run `bumpversion major|minor|patch` to bump the version by one.
 It automatically creates a tag and tag commit.
+Make sure you are on the master branch.

 # Authors